wendisha/virtual_blood_bank/README.md

 # README

 ## Virtual Blood Bank
-CMS that allows users to register and and book appointments to donate blood in any of the different listed clinics.
+CMS that allows users to register and and book appointments to donate blood in any of the different clinics listed.

 ## Installation for OS X, Windows, Linux